 The Matter of Prepositions

-To, from, by, with, for.
+To, from, by, for, with.
 These and other prepositions we use every day.
 But do we consider their importance?
-Use them wisely?
+Do we use them wisely?

 She surprised us (well, me at least) by talking about the preposition in.
 About how great it is.
 About how important it is.
 About how such a small word, here she held her thumb and index finger close together to indicate tininess, can make a very big difference.